ACADEMIC

 Instructor: Dr. Luke Chamandy | Fall Semester 2022 | SPS, NISER

-I designed a website about Gravitational Lensing or the bending of light around massive objects as a semester project for an Astrophysics Course.
+I designed a website about Gravitational Lensing or 'the bending of light around massive objects due to gravity' as a semester project for an Astrophysics Course.
 I have tried to make it accessible to 3rd/4th year undergraduate students.
 I have also discussed some recent work, and provided with links to open source resources that can be used to learn more about this phenomena.
 Feel free to contact me if you have any queries or suggestions!

 Guide: Dr. Nishikanta Khandai | Summer 2022 | SPS, NISER

-I derived the Cosmological equations describing the universe's evolution, and studied the evolution of universes with different cosmological models.
-I produced plots for many general cases, including, but not limited to the ones discussed in Barbara Ryden's book, my primary reference.
+I derived the Cosmological equations describing the universe's evolution, and studied its evolution for different cosmological models.
+I tried to explore the parameter space of several cosmological parameters.

 Guide: Mr. M N Sundar | Fall 2020 | SSERD